-In April, Canvas will bring together hundreds of civic leaders from all sectors to sketch, colour, and frame our next four years of action.
-It’s a unique opportunity for leaders from all sectors, communities, and experiences to help CivicAction mold new solutions for five pressing urban challenges: natural disasters and extreme weather, the future of work, inclusion in leadership, sex trafficking, and affordable housing.
+On April 29, Canvas will bring together hundreds of civic leaders from all sectors to sketch, colour, and frame our next four years of action.
+It’s a unique opportunity for leaders from all sectors, communities, and experiences to help CivicAction mold new solutions for five pressing urban challenges: getting ready for the future of work, tackling housing affordability, preparing for extreme weather, preventing sex trafficking, and unlocking inclusive leadership.

 Automation, the rise of part-time and contract work, artificial intelligence, and other major shifts are transforming work in the GTHA.
 How might we equip workers, especially youth, with the knowledge and skills they need to succeed in this new reality and engage employers, governments, and educational institutions in the solutions?

 In 2017, racialized people accounted for 17.2% of seats in agencies, boards, and commissions in the GTA.